-On January 1, 2006, we adopted SFAS 123R using the modified prospective transition method and therefore have not restated prior periods' results.
 SFAS 123R requires the measurement and recognition of compensation for all stock-based awards made to employees and directors including stock options and restricted stock issuances based on estimated fair values.
 Under the fair value recognition provisions of SFAS 123R, we recognize stock-based compensation net of an estimated forfeiture rate and therefore only recognize compensation cost for those shares expected to vest over the service period of the award.
-Prior to SFAS 123R, we accounted for share-based payments under Accounting Principles Board Opinion No. 25 Accounting for Stock Issued to Employees (APB 25) and accordingly, generally recognized compensation expense related to restricted stock awards and stock options with intrinsic value and accounted for forfeitures as they occurred.

-Under FAS 123R, we use the Black-Scholes option pricing model as our method of valuation for stock-based awards.
+Under SFAS 123R, we use the Black-Scholes option pricing model as our method of valuation for stock-based awards.
 Our determination of the fair value of stock-based awards on the date of grant using an option pricing model is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to the expected life of the award, our expected stock price, volatility over the term of the award and actual and projected exercise behaviors.
-Although the fair value of stock-based awards is determined in accordance with FAS 123R, the assumptions used in calculating fair value of stock-based awards and the Black-Scholes option pricing model are highly subjective, and other reasonable assumptions could provide differing results.
+Although the fair value of stock-based awards is determined in accordance with SFAS 123R, the assumptions used in calculating fair value of stock-based awards and the Black-Scholes option pricing model are highly subjective, and other reasonable assumptions could provide differing results.
 As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.
 In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
 We estimate the forfeiture rate based on historical experience of our stock-based awards that are granted, exercised and cancelled.
 If our actual forfeiture rate is materially different from our estimate, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
-See Note 3 - "Stock-based Compensation Plans" in the condensed consolidated financial statements for additional information.
+See Note 3-"Stock-based Compensation Plans" in the condensed consolidated financial statements for additional information.